 Rhode Island

 How is the Ocean State of Rhode Island for cycling?
+It’s a very small state, to be sure, but cyclists have a number of choices.

 I think I’d like the Blackstone River Bike Path, as it runs along a river much of its length.
 Maybe I’d see some water birds other than the ones I see around here all the time.
 The Quonset Bike Path is 2.5 miles of entirely off-road riding; great for a family outing!
 I must admit, however, that 3.7 miles isn’t much more than a warm-up for me.